mmick66/KDDragAndDropCollectionView/README.md

 Add `KDDragAndDropManager.swift` and `KDDragAndDropCollectionView.swift` to your project.

-*The only file that is really needed is KDDragAndDropManager.swift but this alone you will need to implement what happens to a UIView (or subclass) yourself*.

 ## Quick Guide

 The only responsibility of the user code is to manage the data that the collection view cells are representing.
 The data source of the collection views must implement